7 Things Every Woman With PCOS Must Know

 My test results showed:

-High DHEA-S and cortisol that was 3 times the highest end of the normal range and
+- High DHEA-S and cortisol that was 3 times the highest end of the normal range

 After I was diagnosed with insulin resistance, I significantly reduce my carb intake.
 But it wasn’t until I addressed the inflammation, food intolerances, stopped all endurance exercise, and fixed my gut health and my stress hormone levels that I started to see any improvements in my PCOS.